luucyadmin/luucy-cli/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Add something to the luucy plugin environment
+about: Add something to the LUUCY app environment
 title: ''
 labels: ''
 assignees: ''